How to Build An Effective Sales Academy

 Learner Goals

-In the results of this research, we’ve identified two major preferences of sales learners for the duration of classroom and digital learning experiences.
+In this research, we found two main preferences of sales learners for classroom and digital learning experiences.
 This goes beyond the question of which modalities are used and sheds light on how they are put into practice.

 sales academy training curriculum